-Geography explores questions of space and place: In 2002, geographer Charles Gritzner proposed this three part definition of geography:
+In 2002, geographer Charles Gritzner proposed this three part definition of the types of questions explored in geography:

-Geography is an academic discipline: While activities that can be considered geography are performed in a variety of different professions, many (if not most) people that call themselves geographers work in the academy (colleges and universities).
-Within university geography departments there are three broad areas of study:
+While activities that can be considered geography are performed in a variety of different professions, many (if not most) people that call themselves geographers work in the academy (colleges and universities).
+Within university geography departments there are three broad domains of study:

 - Human geography explores human phenomena and commonly overlaps with sociology, anthropology, economics and history